Girlfriend (NSYNC song)

-"Girlfriend" is a pop and hip hop song by American boy band NSYNC.
-It was released on March 12, 2002, as the third and final single from their third studio album Celebrity.
-It was the group's last song to enter the top 10 of the US Billboard Hot 100, peaking at number five.
-"Girlfriend" additionally reached number one in Canada and charted within the top 10 in six other countries, including Australia, Germany, and the United Kingdom.
-This was the last single the band released in their career.
+"Girlfriend" is a song by the American boy band NSYNC featuring Nelly.
+It was released on January 14, 2002, as the third single from NSYNC's fourth album, Celebrity.
+It was the group's last song to enter the Top 10 of the US Billboard Hot 100, peaking at number 5.
+"Girlfriend" reached number 1 in Canada and charted within the Top 10 in six other countries, including Australia, Germany, and the United Kingdom.
+This was the last single and song the band released in their career before their reunion in 2023.

 Background

-When originally announced as a single, the intention was for the album version of the track to be released along with a video and released to television.
-However, just weeks before the release, the group announced that the Neptunes would remix the song for its single release and feature two all-new verses with rapper Nelly.
-When Nelly was approached to record the song, he was initially met with resistance from his record label, who stated that he was trying to "ruin [his] career".
+When originally announced as a single, the intention was for the album version from Celebrity of the track "Girlfriend" to be released along with a video and released to television.
+However, just weeks before the release, NSYNC announced that the Neptunes would remix the song for its single release and feature two all-new verses with rapper Nelly.
+When Nelly was approached to record the song, he was initially met with resistance from his record label Universal Records, who stated that he was trying to "ruin [his] career".
 Nelly insisted on appearing on the song, which they eventually conceded.
 It was his first major cross-collaboration.

-The song contained a hip hop influence and was released on March 12, 2002, as an enhanced CD.
+The song contained a hip-hop influence and was sent to Top 40 and Hot AC radio in January 2002 before being released commercially on March 12, 2002, as an enhanced CD.